BrianGK314/fantastic-octo-telegram/README.md

 # GDP-HAPPINESS-MACHINELEARNING
-This project used beautiful soup to scraoe wikipea and get information about couries gdp's and their happiness.
+This project used beautiful soup to scrape Wikipea and obtain country's GDP's and their happiness.